HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_from_6.5CR1_to_7.0.md

 ### Setting up your inventory file

-To set up 6.5CR1, let's assume that we want to also install IBM WebSphere ND 8.5.5 with FixPack 21 (for HCL Connections 7 recommended version is FixPack 21).
+To set up 6.5CR1, let's assume that we want to also install IBM WebSphere ND 8.5.5 with latest supported FixPack.

 Please note that [files in this folder ](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/) are already set to overwrite defaults, which means it will install non default packages and we will explain here what it is doing differently:

 * We have our HCL Connections and HCL Connections Wizards installer living in a folder called Connections6.5, so we are setting the right paths [here](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L44)
-* We want, specifically, to install IBM WebSphere 8.5.5.21 which is default, and we [specify the location here](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L40-L42)
+* We want, specifically, to install IBM WebSphere 8.5.5 with Fixpack, and we [specify the location here](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L40-L42)
 * We need to specify that we are not installing default version 7, and we do it [here](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L74)

 * As connections kit names are different for different versions, so we need to specify [Connections install kit name](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L72) and [Connections Wizard kit name](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L73).
 Also specify [Connections 6.5CR1 version name](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L75) and [Connections 6.5CR1 fixes install kit name](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml#L76-L77).